Transfer

-An IRA transfer is the exchange of assets from one IRA to another directly, without the money ever touching the hands of the owner (i.e. electronic transfer, or check directly made out to new custodian).
+An IRA transfer is the exchange of assets from one IRA to another directly.
+Specifically, without the money ever touching the hands of the owner.
+As a result, a transferring custodian will execute this via electronic transfer.
+Or check directly made out to new custodian.
 This differs from an IRA Rollover which we discussed in a different section.

-One can make unlimited IRA transfers (not sure why you’d want to test this rule!) whereas rollovers are limited to once per year (likely because in many rollover situations, the investor can “touch” the money).
+One can make unlimited IRA transfers.
+Though I’m not sure why you’d want to test this rule!
+Whereas rollovers are limited to once per year.
+This is likely because in many rollover situations, the investor can “touch” the money.

 A transfer may be helpful if:

-• You want to invest in alternative assets and would like to take advantage of the opportunities of a self-directed IRA
+• You want to invest in alternative assets.
+And you would like to take advantage of the opportunities of a self-directed IRA.

 These are 3 of many reasons someone might consider an IRA transfer.
 Typically, the process of effecting a transfer is as follows:

-• Complete the transfer paperwork provided by the new IRA company and fill out the instructions correctly (ask if you aren’t certain) and include a copy of your latest statement from the soon to be former account
+• Complete the transfer paperwork provided by the new IRA company.
+And then fill out the instructions correctly (ask if you aren’t certain).
+Furthermore, include a copy of your latest statement from the soon to be former account

-Some firms may have additional requirements but my experience with IRA transfers is that there usually aren’t any additional requirements.
+Some firms may have additional requirements.
+But in my experience with IRA transfers is that there usually aren’t any additional requirements.

 IRA Page